abaddon/POC_DDD_ddmandate/README.md

  1. Create an application well organised with a package structure easily to navigate
  2. Mantain each aggregate completly indipendent from the others
- 3. Be able to split the application in 2 or more applications with a very minimal effort cutting it
+ 3. Be able to separate the aggregates managed in the same app in 2  or more app one for aggregate for example with a very limited effort and touching only the

 to manage the subscription of a  Direct Debit mandate.